MoscowJS/speaker/README.md

 ### Public Speaking Experience

-No previous experience is required to give a talk.
+No previous public speaking experience is required to give a talk.
 We welcome everyone and will help you prepare your speech.

 ### Required Info